 - Clickthrough rate – how many people click on a link in your email

-- Conversion rate – if your email includes a specific offer or action you want the recipient to take, like filling out a form or signing up for a webinar, your conversion rate tells you how many people actually followed through on this desired action
+- Conversion rate – this applies if your email includes a specific offer or action you want the recipient to take.
+Something like filling out a form or signing up for a webinar.
+Your conversion rate tells you how many people actually followed through on this desired action

 Put it all together into one cohesive, successful marketing strategy

 Email is only one of the twelve elements of content marketing covered, in depth, in the 12-week coaching group, Accelerator.
-These twelve elements are all most powerful and successful when they work in tandem with one another, from your brand to your social media, your website to campaigns.
+These twelve elements are all most powerful and successful when they work in tandem with one another.
+From your brand to your social media, your website and campaigns.

 To learn more about email, how it fits into your whole marketing strategy and to get the support and motivation of the PF team to put these lessons into action, sign up for Accelerator.